 International students may also be able to work off campus, but there are strict rules governing this type of employment.

-For instance, in order to work off campus, students must have permission from US Citizenship and Immigration Services (USCIS), and they might have to pay social security and Medicare taxes.
+For instance, to work off-campus, students must have permission from U.S. Citizenship and Immigration Services (USCIS), and you must report these earnings.
+Note that once you transition to certain types of practical training, you might have to pay Social Security and Medicare taxes.

 Whether or not international students should file a state tax return depends on the state they live in and the amount of their income.